-Comments from SHDC in respect of the Draft Plan were reviewed and amendments to address these points include the following.
+Comments from SHDC in respect of the Draft Plan were reviewed in July 2017 and amendments to address these points include the following.

 SG members reviewed the email comments received from the Land Agent for Strete Estate, in respect of potential housing development on land offered by Strete Estate, and agreed an appropriate response to each of the points raised.

 Further correspondence from Strete Estate following SG members initial response to the email comments received resulted in SG members requesting a meeting to clarify various points with Strete Estate.

 A meeting was arranged for 9th August at which a presentation was given to Strete Estate.
 The details of this SG Presentation and the response from Strete Estate SE Response can be seen by following the links.